emilychhun/book-search-engine1/README.md

 ## Tests
-once the app is started, try creating an account via the signup. k Once signed in, then search for a book and try saving the book to See Uour Books.
+once the app is started, try creating an account via the signup. k Once signed in, then search for a book and try saving the book to See Your Books.
 <br />

 ## Questions